 The California Equal Pay Law prohibits employers from paying any of its employees at wage rates less than the rates paid to employees of the opposite sex for substantially similar work, when viewed as a composite of skill, effort, and responsibility; and performed under similar working conditions (CA Lab.
 Code Sec.
 1197.5(a)).
-The law applies to all employers, regardless of size.
+The law applies to all public and private employers, regardless of size.

 An amendment to the law in 2015 removed a requirement that employees work at the “same establishment,” so any pay differential must be examined across the employer’s business as a whole, regardless of location.

 Race or ethnicity.
 Effective January 1, 2017, the law prohibits employers from paying employees a lower wage rate than the rate paid to employees of another race or ethnicity for substantially similar work, when viewed as a composite of skill, effort, and responsibility; and performed under similar working conditions (CA Lab.
 Code Sec.
 1197.5(b)).